OneCrazyCoder/MMOGamepadOverlay/README.md

 The anchor represents the starting point as a relative position (usually to the target game's window/screen size), and is expressed as either percent (like 50%, or 0.5 if you prefer) or by special shortcuts like L/T/R/B/C/CX/CY/W/H instead of numbers.
 If no anchor is specified, it is assumed to be 0% (the top-left corner).

 After the anchor (if there is one) is the offsets in pixels.
-If you specify only one offset (or only one number overall) it will be the *scaling offset*, which will be multiplied by the global  [System] property ``UIScale=``.
+If you specify only one offset (or only one number overall) it will be the *scaling offset*, which will be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=``).
 If you specify two offsets, the first will be a *fixed offset* (NOT multiplied by UIScale) and the second will be the scaling offset (which you can just set to 0 if you don't need one).

 Each value after the first one within a coordinate should be separated by a '+' or `-' sign, and full coordinates are separated from each other by a comma or 'x' (i.e. "10 x 5" or "10, 5")